| |

 Texture and Flavor Profiles

 Celtic sea salt is known for its moist, coarse texture and flavor that can enhance the taste of food differently than table salt.
-Professional chefs often prefer it or other sea salts like fleur de sel or sel gris as a flavor enhancer.
+Like I said before, look for a moist salt.

 Understanding Salt Varieties